-Road Segment Required Minimum Right-of-Way Width County Road 7 Highway 26 to County Road 96 45.0 metres County Road 96 to municipal boundary (Town of Wasaga Beach) 36.0 metres County Road 9 (Full length) 30.5 metres County Road 10 (Full length) 40.0 metres ^(a) County Road 32 (Full length) 36.0 metres County Road 34 (Full length) 40.0 metres ^(a) County Road 64 (Full length) 20.0 metres County Road 91 (Full length) 36.0 metres County Road 95 (Full length) 30.5 metres County Road 96 (Full length) 40.0 metres ^(a) County Road 124 (Full length) 36.0 metres
+Road Segment Required Minimum Right-of-Way Width County Road 7 Highway 26 to County Road 96 45.0 metres County Road 96 to municipal boundary (Town of Wasaga Beach) 36.0 metres County Road 9 (Full length) 30.5 metres County Road 10 (Full length) 40.0 metres ^(a) County Road 32 (Full length) 36.0 metres County Road 34 (Full length) 40.0 metres ^(a) County Road 64 (Full length) 20.0 metres County Road 91 Highway 26 to 100 metres west of County Road 124 36.0 metres County Road 95 (Full length) 30.5 metres County Road 96 (Full length) 40.0 metres ^(a) County Road 124 (Full length) 36.0 metres

-^(a)May be reduced to 36.0 metres where constraints exist.
+(a) May be reduced to 36.0 metres where constraints exist.

-- 9. Roads under the jurisdiction of the Township shall have the following right-of-way widths: - (a) Township Arterial Roads, which generally have two to four lanes for vehicular traffic, shall have a right-of-way width from a minimum of 26 metres up to 40 metres; - (b) Collector Roads, which generally have two to four lanes for vehicular traffic, shall have a right-of-way width from a minimum of 20 metres up to 26 metres; and - (c) Local Roads, which generally have two lanes for vehicular traffic, shall have a minimum right-of-way width of 20 metres. - 10.
-The upper bounds listed in Policy No. 7.5.3.9 shall be interpreted as guidelines and may be exceeded in circumstances where it is deemed necessary (for instance, in the interest of public safety) without requiring an amendment to this Official Plan. - 11.
-The classifications shown on Schedule G shall not be interpreted as necessarily indicating an intent to widen an existing road or to eliminate or restrict existing direct access from an existing road to any abutting property.

-- 12. Within Settlement Areas, Township Arterial Roads and Collector Roads should be designed to achieve a balance between the efficient movement of vehicular traffic and pedestrian safety. - 13.
-Local Roads should be designed in a way that: - (a) reflects their primary function of providing access to abutting properties; - (b) maintains an urban profile, particularly in Urban Settlement Areas and Community Settlement Areas; - (c) discourages through traffic; and - (d) promotes a safe mix of vehicle and active transportation. - 14.
-Roads shall be located according to the pattern shown on Schedule G to this Plan, but variations in alignment may be permitted for any road without an amendment to this Official Plan, so long as the general intent of the Official Plan is maintained. - 15.
+- (d) Laneways, which generally have no set number of lanes for vehicular traffic, shall have a right-of-way width from a minimum of 5 metres up to 20 metres. - 10.
+Notwithstanding Clause 7.5.3.9(c), the Township may, at its discretion, specify a minimum right-of-way width for a Local Road that is less than 20 metres. - 11.
+The upper bounds listed in Policy No. 7.5.3.9 shall be interpreted as guidelines, in accordance with Section 12.2 of this Plan, and may be exceeded in circumstances where it is deemed necessary (for instance, in the interest of public safety) without requiring an amendment to this Official Plan. - 12.
+The classifications shown on Schedule G shall not be interpreted as necessarily indicating an intent to widen an existing road or to eliminate or restrict existing direct access from an existing road to any abutting property. - 13.
+Within Settlement Areas, Township Arterial Roads and Collector Roads should be designed to achieve a balance between the efficient movement of vehicular traffic and pedestrian safety. - 14.
+Local Roads should be designed in a way that: - (a) reflects their primary function of providing access to abutting properties; - (b) maintains an urban profile, particularly in Urban Settlement Areas and Community Settlement Areas; - (c) discourages through traffic; and - (d) promotes a safe mix of vehicle and active transportation. - 15.
+Laneways should be designed in a way that reflects their secondary function by discouraging vehicular traffic and prioritizing pedestrian safety. - 16.
+The Township may, at its discretion, re-classify a Laneway shown on Schedule G to this Plan as a Local Road: - (a) without requiring an amendment to this Official Plan, where the alignment of the reclassified Local Road will be the same as the alignment of the Laneway shown on Schedule G; and - (b) through an amendment to this Official Plan, where the alignment of the re-classified Local Road will differ from the alignment of the Laneway shown on Schedule G. - 17.
+Roads shall be located according to the pattern shown on Schedule G to this Plan, but variations in alignment may be permitted for any road without an amendment to this Official Plan, so long as the general intent of the Official Plan is maintained. - 18.
 The establishment of new County Roads, Township Arterial Roads, or Collector Roads may be permitted without an amendment to this Official Plan, so long as the general intent of the Official Plan is maintained.